 Gyms and fitness centres: Protocols for returning to operation

 These protocols provide guidance to employers at fitness and recreational facilities including gyms, yoga and dance studios, and recreation centres.
-These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as offices, retail services, or food and drink services.
+These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as sports and recreation, offices, retail services, or food and drink services.
 Employers must also ensure they are abiding by any orders, notices, or guidance issued by the provincial health officer, and the appropriate health authority, that are relevant to their workplace.

 Developing a COVID-19 safety plan

 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.

 The COVID-19 Safety Plan follows the six steps outlined on COVID-19 and returning to safe operation.
 You can also refer to the COVID-19 Safety Plan OHS Guideline for information about developing a safety plan, including the level of detail required and use of supporting documentation.

 Employers are not required to submit plans to WorkSafeBC for approval, but in accordance with the order of the provincial health officer, this plan must be posted at the worksite and on their website, if they have one.
 During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers and to see their plan.

 One part of developing your COVID-19 Safety Plan is identifying protocols that everyone at the workplace must follow to keep workers safe.
 We’ve provided industry-specific protocols below to consider as you develop the plan for your workplace.